navikt/kafka-sandbox/README.md

 You can try this of course:

+1. Ensure our test topic is empty with `./clients.sh deltopic measurements`.

-1. Start Spring boot app with an event store that sometimes fail and using the recovering error handler:
+2. Start Spring boot app with an event store that sometimes fail and using the recovering error handler:

-        mvn spring-boot:run -Dspring-boot.run.arguments='--measurements.consumer.error-handler=recovering --measurements.event-store.failure-rate=0.5'
+        ./spring-boot.sh --measurements.consumer.error-handler=recovering --measurements.event-store.failure-rate=0.5

-2. Start a producer in another terminal:
+3. Start a producer in another terminal:

         ./clients.sh producer

-3. Let it run for a little while and watch Spring Boot app logs.
+4. Let it run for a little while and watch Spring Boot app logs.
 You will see errors when event store fails.

-4. Stop producer with `CTRL+C`, noting how many messages it sent to the Kafka topic (it is logged when it quits).
-Notice in Spring boot logs that it continues working on batches, which is also getting smaller each time, as more messages are eventually written successfully to the event store.
+5. Stop producer with `CTRL+C`, noting how many messages it sent to the Kafka topic (it is logged when it quits).
+Notice in Spring boot logs that it continues working on batches, which is also getting smaller each time, as more messages are *eventually written successfully* to the event store.

-5. Navigate to http://localhost:8080/measurements.html and look at how many events have been successfully written to the event store.
+6. Navigate to http://localhost:8080/measurements.html and look at how many events have been successfully written to the event store.
 There should be *none missing*, even though the store failed half of the write attempts !